 Marina di Gioiosa Jonica

-Marina di Gioiosa Jonica, 4kms north, and Rocella Jonica, 8kms further on, are two of the more pleasant towns on this stretch of coast, peppered with some of the best Calabria beaches on this coast.
-Popular with Italian families, they get packed in summer.
+Marina di Gioiosa Jonica, 4kms north, and Rocella Jonica, 8kms further on, are two of the more pleasant towns on this stretch of coast, peppered with some of the best Calabria beaches on this coastline.
+Popular with Italian families, they get packed in summer, so are best visited in spring and autumn.

 Marina di Gioiosa Jonica has a lively waterfront with several gelaterias and Art Nouveau-style cafés.
 Rocella Jonica, meanwhile, boasts an attractive seafront promenade lined with palm trees, a captivating castle overlooking town, and a bustling little piazza where the locals like to linger over drinks at the café tables in the evenings.
 Inland, are the atmospheric villages of Gerace and Stilo.